| Chapter 8 Theory and

 for

 all virtual velocity fields and virtual velocity gradients that satisfy on .
 Here is the Kirchhoff stress.
-Some notes on this equation
+Some notes on this equation 1.
+The volume integrals in the virtual work equation

 are taken over the reference configuration this is convenient, because in a real